hCaptcha/react-hcaptcha/README.md

 #### Scripts

-* `npm run start` - will start the demo app with hot reload
+* `pnpm run start` - will start the demo app with hot reload
-* `npm run test` - will test the library: unit tests
+* `pnpm run test` - will test the library: unit tests
-* `npm run build` - will build the production version
+* `pnpm --filter @hcaptcha-react/lib run combile:build` - will build the production version

 #### Publishing